Welcome to DYNAMITE’s documentation!

 If you use DYNAMITE, please cite our ASCL entry using the following BibTeX citation.
 Moreover, please cite the paper presenting the original code, van den Bosch et al. 2008, and our most recent contribution, Thater et al. 2022.

-If you use the dynamite.analysis.Decomposition class, please cite the paper describing its methodology, Santucci et al. 2022.
+If you use the dynamite.analysis.Decomposition class, please cite the papers describing its methodology, Zhu et al. 2018 and Santucci et al. 2022.

 If you model a galaxy having a bar/disk (i.e., if your configuration file includes a bardisk component), please cite Tahmasebzadeh et al. 2022.